allejo/Intro-To-Web/_lessons/chapter-01/lesson-3-css-vocabulary.md

 title: CSS Vocabulary
 ---

 Cascading Style Sheets (CSS) are used to, as the name suggests, style elements in a website.
-The CSS for a website should be in it's own file with a `.css` extension in order to be reused throughout the website.
+The CSS for a website should be in its own file with a `.css` extension in order to be reused throughout the website.
 The most important part about writing CSS is to make as much of it reusable.

 ## Comments